FengboMa/docs.spectraguru/docs/Analytics_Page/Fast_Fourier_Transform.md

 3. In **Select Analytics Plot**, choose **Fast Fourier Transform (FFT) analysis**.
 4. Use **Select spectrum for FFT** to choose **Average** or an individual spectrum.
 5. Optionally enable **Subtract average value before FFT**.
-6. Review the FFT plots and use **Download FFT Data as CSV** if you need the transformed data.
+6. Review the FFT plots and use **Download FFT analysis data as CSV** if you need the transformed data.

 ## Behavior

 Analytics FFT converts the selected spectrum from the Raman shift domain into the frequency domain.
-The page shows the selected input spectrum and the FFT magnitude view, and it exports a CSV containing the FFT data.
+The page shows six FFT views in this order: Amplitude and Phase, Power and Real + Imaginary, then Real and Imaginary.
+It also exports a CSV containing the FFT data.
 If **Subtract average value before FFT** is enabled, the selected intensity trace is mean-centered before the transform.

 ## Method